LiamMCode/authorQuiz/README.md

 # authorQuiz
- A React author Quiz game requires the npm underscore
+ A React author Quiz game requires the npm install of underscore